MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Buffer Refresh Strategy "Single"
 --------------------------------

-Usually, this strategy is used when the LCD frame buffer cannot be mapped dynamically: the same buffer is always used as back buffer.
+Usually, this strategy is used when the front buffer cannot be mapped dynamically: the same buffer is always used as back buffer.
-However, the LCD frame buffer can be mapped on a memory buffer that is in the CPU address range.
+However, the front buffer can be mapped on a memory buffer that is in the CPU address range.
-In that case, the ``UI_DRAWING_DMA2D_xxx_memcpy()`` functions can be used to copy the content of the back buffer to the LCD frame buffer.
+In that case, the ``UI_DRAWING_DMA2D_xxx_memcpy()`` functions can be used to copy the content of the back buffer to the front buffer.

 Usage
 """""